-- Avoid anything but the designated refrigerant to get mixed into the refrigerant cycle (e.g. air). - · Only use R410A when adding refrigerant. - Only use installation tools (e.g. manifold gauge set) that are exclusively used for R410A installations to withstand the pressure and to prevent foreign materials (e.g. mineral oils and moisture) from mixing into the system. - Install the piping so that the flare is NOT subjected to mechanical stress - Protect the piping as described in the following table to prevent dirt, liquid or dust from entering the piping. - Use caution when passing copper tubes through walls (see figure below).
+- Avoid anything but the designated refrigerant to get mixed into the refrigerant cycle (e.g. air). - Only use R410A when adding refrigerant. - Only use installation tools (e.g. manifold gauge set) that are exclusively used for R410A installations to withstand the pressure and to prevent foreign materials (e.g. mineral oils and moisture) from mixing into the system. - Protect the piping as described in the following table to prevent dirt, liquid or dust from entering the piping. - Use caution when passing copper tubes through walls.